MORPH: PDE Foundation Models with Arbitrary Data Modality: Experiments

 \paragraph{Parameter-efficient finetuning with LoRA.} We investigate fine-tuning the \textsc{MORPH-FM-L} model using low-rank adapters (LoRA).
 In our setup, only 77M of the 480M parameters comprising LoRA adapters on attention and MLP blocks, positional encodings and layer norms are fine-tuned, which is fewer trainable parameters than in the M model (126M).
-Notably, \textsc{MORPH-FM-L} matches or outperforms the M model across zero-shot evaluations and full-shot fine-tuning.
-To our knowledge, this is the first study to apply LoRA to PDE foundation models, and our results indicate that LoRA-based fine-tuning is a promising direction given the expanding PDE datasets and increasing model sizes.
+Notably, \textsc{MORPH-FM-L} matches or outperforms the M model across full-shot fine-tuning (Table~\ref{tab:main_results_3}).
+To our knowledge, this is one of the first two concurrent studies to apply LoRA to PDE foundation models (see also: \cite{holzschuh2025pde}), and our results indicate that LoRA-based fine-tuning is a promising direction given the expanding PDE datasets and increasing model sizes.
 Future work will examine LoRA-based fine-tuning more extensively, including the effect of adapter rank across different datasets.